What can I grow to make money

 • Slender Naiad (Najas flexilis)

-You also need a licence if the plant is an EPS and was taken after 30 October 1981.
+You also need a licence to take EPS plants after 30 October 1981.

 Banned plants for sale in the UK

-You must not sell, advertise for sale or keep for the purposes of selling any of the following invasive non-native aquatic plants:
+You must not sell, advertise for sale or keep to sell any of the following invasive non-native aquatic plants:

 • Water fern (Azolla filiculoides)